 It's important to take care of your posture, even when sleeping.
 Ensure that your body is adequately supported for the position you are lying in to avoid cramping or discomfort.

 Additionally, if indigestion is keeping you up, it's recommended that you sleep on your side.
+A natural latex foam mattress is fantastic for side sleepers, and keeps your spine aligned at night.

 22. Wear Comfortable Clothing